Comparison of Anomaly Detectors: Context Matters: Experimental results

 \section{Experimental results}

-Unless said otherwise, experimental results presented below are estimates of the area under the ROC curve estimated on the testing set and averaged over five repetitions (tabular datasets) or 10 anomalous classes (image datasets with one class left as anomalous --- leave-one-out).
-When ranks are reported, they are calculated by ordering methods on each dataset and calculating average across them (as recommended in~\citep{demvsar2006statistical}).
-Hyperparameters are selected using the \textit{mean} protocol on tabular data, and the \textit{max} protocol on image data, because the split by classes constitutes different anomaly detection problems.
-Variational auto-encoders use sampled reconstruction error~\eqref{eq:score_sample}.
+Before starting with the description of the experimental results, here we summarize conventions that are used unless said otherwise.
+The performance results are estimates of the AUC on the testing set and are averaged over five random cross-validation repetitions in the case of tabular and MvTec-AD/MNISTC image datasets.
+When ranks are reported, they are calculated by ordering methods on each dataset and calculating the average across them (as recommended in~\citep{demvsar2006statistical}).
+Hyperparameters are selected using the best average performance over 5 seeds, or individually over 10 anomaly classes because the individual class splits constitute different anomaly detection problems.